 - pain when you have sex

-Your GP will need to ask you a range of questions.
-These will probably include how long you have been trying for a baby and whether you have had any problems having sex.
+Your GP will need to ask you lots of questions.
+These will probably include how long you’ve been trying for a baby and whether you’ve had any problems having sex.
 They may ask you about your lifestyle and your medical history including:

-- if you have ever been pregnant or had an abortion or a miscarriage in the past
+- if you’ve ever been pregnant or had an abortion or a miscarriage in the past

 - questions about your menstrual cycle

-- if you have ever had any sexually transmitted infections (STIs), serious long-term diseases or other health conditions (as these can affect fertility)
+- if you’ve ever had any sexually transmitted infections (STIs), serious long-term diseases or other health conditions (because these can affect fertility)